Tagraven/RedvsBlue/README.md

 Red vs Blue was developed for the University West of England, Cyber West Events.

-Recommended Card Size: 82. com x 14 cm.
+Recommended Card Size: 8.5 cm x 14 cm.